 Digital financing: Its impact on the developing countries

 Digital financing has brought about major changes in the way banks function today.
 That’s enough for the developed countries.
-One will possibly be amazed to trace the growth of digital money in the developing nations.
-Talking about mobile money, let us tell you that countries like Zimbabwe, Pakistan and Bangladesh, Uganda and Tanzania have embraced it with open arms.
-The major impact left by digital financing could well be gauged at the end of 2013 itself, when there were actually more than 200 mobile money services spread across 84 countries.
+One will possibly be amazed to trace the growth of digital money in developing nations.
+Talking about mobile money, let us tell you that countries like Zimbabwe, Pakistan, and Bangladesh, Uganda, and Tanzania have embraced it with open arms.
+The major impact left by digital financing could well be gauged at the end of 2013 itself when there were actually more than 200 mobile money services spread across 84 countries.

 Mobile money is your sole gateway to financial services if you’re living in a developing country

-Yes, mobiles serve as the gateway to all financial transactions for people residing in the developing nations.
+Yes, mobiles serve as the gateway to all financial transactions for people residing in developing nations.
 Mobiles have, in fact, gone on to serve millions of people in areas where banks don’t exist physically (and even if they do, they are not ready to function).
 There’s so much you can do with your “mobiles”.
-In fact digitization of finances has made it cheaper for people to send payments.
-Digital finance has even come to be regarded as the core of the business models, where innovators have tried hard to enable people to pay in small increments through the pay as you go format.
+In fact, the digitization of finances has made it cheaper for people to send payments.
+Digital finance has even come to be regarded as the core of the business models, where innovators have tried hard to enable people to pay in small increments through the pay-as-you-go format.
 A few of them see digital finance as a link between financial services and remote areas.
-Thanks to mobiles, these financial services can now be connected to crucial areas including healthcare, education, agriculture and much more.
+Thanks to mobiles, these financial services can now be connected to crucial areas including healthcare, education, agriculture, and much more.

 Digital Financing: What Next?

 The world, however, is already busy predicting the next big steps of digital financing.
 The phenomenon, it seems has addressed the very need for access to financial services at a global level.
 Quite unfortunately, around 2.5 billion people in developing countries have zero access to basic financial services.
 And, then there are those 200 million (in fact more than that) businesses being deprived of the basic financing facilities.